 Many hotels, airlines, and travel agencies provide trip itineraries and travel packages for tourists.
 However, keep in mind that while these simplify the planning of a trip, travel packages seldom explore the haunts and hole-in-the-wall locations that Parisian locals prefer.
 Make time to explore away from the mainstream and the off-the-beaten-path while in Paris.

-Why is April the best time to visit Paris?
+Why is April a good time to visit Paris?

 Bar-none, April is the best month out of the traditional tourist season to visit Paris.
-You’ll miss the crowds, costs, and stress that comes with visiting during peak season in the summer, while still enjoying the vibrant scenery, activities, and cuisine Paris has to offer.
+You'll miss the crowds, costs, and stress that come with visiting during peak season in the summer, while still enjoying the vibrant scenery, activities, and cuisine Paris have to offer.

 Have you ever visited Paris in April?
 What was your experience?
 Did you go to any events?
 Do share!